RULE 1006. SUMMARIES TO PROVE CONTENT

-The contents of voluminous writings, recordings, or photographs which cannot conveniently be examined in court may be presented in the form of a chart, summary, or calculation.
-The originals, or duplicates, shall be made available for examination or copying, or both, by other parties at a reasonable time and place.
-The court may order that they be produced in court.
+The proponent may use a summary, chart, or calculation to prove the content of voluminous writings, recordings, or photographs that cannot be conveniently examined in court.
+The proponent must make the originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
+The court may order the proponent to produce them in court.

 The admissibility of summaries of voluminous writings over the objection that such summaries are not the "best evidence" has long been permitted in North Dakota.
-See Wishek v.
-United States Fidelity & Guaranty Co., 55 N.D.
-321, 213 N.W.
-488 (1927).
 Rule 1006 continues this rule of convenience and expands it to include summaries of recordings and photographs.

 It is a condition precedent to the invocation of the rule that the component parts of the summary be made available for examination or copying.
 This is intended to give the party against whom the summary is offered a chance to analyze the underlying data and prepare any challenges to the summary he may wish to make.
 The court may direct that the original writings be produced at trial.
 This would be necessary, for example, should the opposing party wish to introduce the originals in an attack on the accuracy of the summary.